Supporting Long-Term Oral Health

 - Avoid Hard Foods

 Limit chewing on hard items like ice, unpopped popcorn kernels, or hard nuts.
-These can place stress on the implant restoration and surrounding areas, increasing the risk of cracks, chipping, or structural wear over time.
+These can place stress on the implant restoration and surrounding areas.
+Over time, this stress can potentially lead to cracks, chipping, or wear.

 What to Expect from Your Implant Maintenance Visits at Eversmile Dental

-From the moment you arrive, you’ll be greeted by a warm, welcoming team in a calm and relaxing environment.
-The check-in process is simple and smooth to keep things stress-free.
-If you’re feeling nervous, you’re not alone; our team takes the time to understand your concerns and support your comfort from the very beginning.
-Your visit begins with attentive care and genuine consideration for your well-being.
+From the moment you arrive, you’ll be greeted by our team in a professional and supportive environment.
+The check-in process is straightforward and designed to be efficient.
+If you’re feeling nervous, you’re not alone; our team takes the time to understand your concerns and explain each step clearly.
+Your visit begins with professional care and respectful consideration for your individual needs, with a focus on clear communication throughout your appointment.

 During your dental implant maintenance visit, the dentist will perform a detailed visual examination of the implant, gums, and surrounding tissues.
 They’ll check for signs of inflammation, redness, bleeding, plaque build-up, or early indicators of peri-implantitis.
 Identifying these concerns early allows for timely care.
-This proactive approach helps preserve the implant’s stability, supports healthy gums, and contributes to the long-term success of your dental treatment.
+This proactive approach may help maintain implant stability, support gum health, and reduce the risk of complications over time.

-During your maintenance visit, the team will gently clean around the implant crown and abutment using implant-safe instruments, including the EMS Airflow system.
-This advanced air-polishing technology comfortably removes plaque and biofilm without harming the implant or surrounding tissues.
-The process is gentle, effective, and tailored to your needs.
-Preventive cleaning helps reduce the risk of peri-implant inflammation and supports the long-term health of your gums and implant site.
+During your maintenance visit, the team will gently clean around the implant crown and abutment using implant-compatible instruments, including the EMS Airflow system.
+This air-polishing technology is designed to remove plaque and biofilm while minimising impact on the implant or surrounding tissues.
+The process uses methods appropriate for implants and is adapted to the clinical requirements of each patient.
+Preventive cleaning may help reduce the risk of peri-implant inflammation and contribute to maintaining gum and implant health over time.

 To monitor the health of your implant, the dental team may use advanced tools like CBCT scans when clinically appropriate.
 This 3D imaging helps assess bone stability and detect early changes that standard X-rays might miss.
 Intraoral scanners may also be used to digitally track gum contours or prosthetic fit.
-These technologies support proactive, evidence-based care by allowing precise comparisons and personalised treatment planning at each maintenance visit.
+These technologies may assist in evidence-based care by enabling detailed comparisons and personalised treatment planning at each maintenance visit.

 At the end of your visit, you’ll receive personalised advice based on your current oral health and implant conditions.
-Such recommendations may include updates to your cleaning routine, suggestions around diet or habits, or scheduling follow-up care.
-Every recommendation is tailored to support your ongoing comfort and implant stability.
-Eversmile Dental is committed to helping Bunbury patients maintain long-term oral health through thoughtful, individualised care at every stage.
+Such recommendations may include updates to your cleaning routine, suggestions for diet or lifestyle changes, or scheduling follow-up care.
+Every recommendation is tailored to support your oral health needs and may assist in maintaining implant function over time.
+Eversmile Dental provides individualised care to support patients in managing their oral health and implants at different stages of treatment.

 *These images display actual patients of our clinic.
 Every case is different, and treatment outcomes can vary according to individual conditions and needs.